tidalcycles/tidal-doc/docs/patternlib/tutorials/workshop.md

 Most of this tutorial is dedicated to rhythm, but **Tidal Cycles** also offers ways to play notes, scales, chords and arpeggios.

-You already know how to play notes: using the `note` function or, in case you have a sampled instrument, choosing notes with the `n` function.
+You already know how to play notes: using the `note` function or, in case you have a per-note sampled instrument, choosing notes with the `n` function.

-You can also write directly note names.
+You can also write notes based on the Western Music Theory naming convention which uses the first 7 letters of the alphabet (A to G).
 For example, these two codes are equivalent:

 ```haskell
 d1 $ note "c a f e" # s "supermandolin"
 d1 $ note "0 9 5 4" # s "supermandolin"
 ```

-In fact, note names are translated to numbers, so it's the same to use one or the other.
+Note names are simply translated to numbers in tidal, so you can use either method, or both at the same time!

 Note that you can follow any note name with `s` or `f` to indicate sharp and flat respectively.
 Also, note that `0` and `c` refer to the C note on the fifth octave.
 You can append the octave number following any note name: